All Berlin museums and cultural institutions are open. You can find concrete information on our homepage and at the individual houses.

 Your first day will take you to all the key sights in Berlin’s city centre.
 In the morning, walk through the Brandenburg Gate and visit the famous Reichstag dome, which offers unbeatable views over the Tiergarten and the government district.
 After grabbing something to eat at Potsdamer Platz, you then continue down the Unter den Linden boulevard.

 This magnificent street offers any number of highlights, from Museum Island with the James Simon Gallery through to the historic Bebelplatz.
+Don't miss a visit to the new Humboldt Forum, just opposite the Museum Island: Berlin's cosmopolitan centre for culture, art and science.
 You can also take a quick detour to the iconic Rotes Rathaus city hall.
 In the evening, swing by the famous TV Tower at Alexanderplatz, before enjoying the range of international cuisine available in the Hackesche Höfe courtyards.

 Day 2 in City West: take a stroll through history